Advocacy tips for the Crown Court

 Support your client

-The Crown Prosecution Service website has information on going to court which explains what happens before, during and after the trial.
+The GOV.UK website has information on going to court which explains what happens before, during and after the trial.